Wafer-level packaging

 Wafer-level chip scale packaging (WL-CSP) is the smallest package currently available on the market and is produced by OSAT (Outsourced Semiconductor Assembly and Test) companies, such as Advanced Semiconductor Engineering (ASE).
 A WL-CSP or WLCSP package is just a bare die with a redistribution layer (RDL, interposer or I/O pitch) to rearrange the pins or contacts on the die so that they can be big enough and have sufficient spacing so that they can be handled just like a ball grid array (BGA) package.
 The RDL is often made out of a polyamide or polybenzoxazole with copper plated on its surface.

 There are two kinds of wafer level packaging: fan-in and fan-out.
 Fan-in WLCSP packages have an interposer that is the same size as that of the die, where as fan-out WLCSP packages have an interposer that is larger than the die, similar to conventional BGA packages, the difference being that the interposer is built directly atop the die, instead of the die being attached to it and reflowed using the flip chip method.
 This is also true in fan-in WLSCP packages.
 In both cases, the die with its interposer may be covered in encapsulating material such as epoxy.
-Fan.out packages are used in cases where fan-in packages are not able to provide enough connections at a specified cost.
+Fan-out packages are used in cases where fan-in packages are not able to provide enough connections at a specified cost.

 In February 2015, it was discovered that a WL-CSP chip in the Raspberry Pi 2 had issues with xenon flashes (or any other bright flashes of longwave light), inducing the photoelectric effect within the chip.
-Thus, careful consideration concerning exposure to extremely bright light will need to be given with wafer-level packaging.